EGO-Tech/starbase-ships/shifter/README.md

 ### Why does NavGrid show an error?

 This usually happens after travelling to the moon via the warp gate where ISAN is not available.
 After returning, this can be fixed by reseting ISAN.
-Since this ship has three ISAN panels (one each on the pilot, engineering and navigation consoles), before reseting ISAN, rename the `_` field of two of the panels to something else temporarily using the universal tool.
-Then using your universal tool on the remaining ISAN panel, clear the value of the `_` field.
-The first time will show ISAN as offline, repeat clearing the value again to reset ISAN and NavGrid.
-You can then rename the fields back to `_` on the two panels earlier.
+See [Resetting Navigation](#resetting-navigation).